Maitland overpass marks the old town of Mayo

 W. S. Chappell (another transplant from New London, Connecticut) moved to the area to work with the Prentis packinghouse.
 He was responsible for securing buyers in New England for the produce.

-North of the packing house was a small country store serving the growing local population with some essential foodstuffs and animal feed.
+North of the packing house was a small country store that sold essential foodstuffs and animal feed to the growing local population.

 On March 1, 1883, Rudolph Mayo married a local girl named Clara P. Daggett (1855-?).
 She was 28 years old, and he was 54.
 They had a son named Rudolph Parsons Mayo (October 14, 1886 – March 20, 1971).
 The Daggetts also had significant land holdings in the area, and the couple continued to acquire more real estate throughout northern Orange County over the next decade.